rapid7/insightconnect-plugins/plugins/confluence/help.md

 *There is no troubleshooting for this plugin.*

 # Version History

+* 2.0.1 - Fixed issue where connection test would fail even if credentials entered were correct
 * 2.0.0 - Updated `Connection` input to use `Username`, `API Token` and `Cloud` | Replaced existing Atlassian API library | Added new actions `Get Page By ID` and `Get Page Content By ID`
 * 1.0.1 - New spec and help.md format for the Extension Library
 * 1.0.0 - Update to v2 Python plugin architecture | Support web server mode | Update to new credential types